History of film: Experimentation with narrative filmmaking

-France: Georges Méliès, Pathé Frères, Gaumont Film Company
+France: Georges Méliès, Pathé Frères, Gaumont

 Following the successful exhibition of the Cinématographe, development of a motion picture industry rapidly accelerated in France.
 Multiple filmmakers experimented with the technology as they worked to attain the same success that the Lumière brothers had with their screening.
-These filmmakers established new companies such as the Star Film Company, Pathé Frères, and the Gaumont Film Company.
+These filmmakers established new companies such as the Star Film Company, Pathé Frères, and Gaumont.

 The most widely cited progenitor of narrative filmmaking is the French filmmaker, Georges Méliès.
 Méliès was an illusionist who had previously used magic lantern projections to enhance his magic act.
 In 1895, Méliès attended the demonstration of the Cinematographe and recognized the potential of the device to aid his act.
 He attempted to buy a device from the Lumière brothers, but they refused.
 Months later, he bought a camera from Robert W. Paul and began experiments with the device by creating actualities.
 During this period of experimentation, Méliès discovered and implemented various special effects including the stop trick, the multiple exposure, and the use of dissolves in his films.
 At the end of 1896, Méliès established the Star Film Company and started producing, directing, and distributing a body of work that would eventually contain over 500 short films.
 Recognizing the narrative potential afforded by combining his theater background with the newly discovered effects for the camera, Méliès designed an elaborate stage that contained trapdoors and a fly system.
 The stage construction and editing techniques allowed for the development of more complex stories, such as the 1896 film, Le Manoir du Diable (The House of the Devil), regarded as a first in the horror film genre, and the 1899 film Cendrillon (Cinderella).
 In Méliès' films, he based the placement of the camera on the theatrical construct of proscenium framing, the metaphorical plane or fourth wall that divides the actors and the audience.
 Throughout his career, Méliès consistently placed the camera in a fixed position and eventually fell out of favor with audiences as other filmmakers experimented with more complex and creative techniques.
 Méliès is most widely known today for his 1902 film, Le Voyage Dans La Lune (A Trip to the Moon), where he used his expertise in effects and narrative construction to create the first science fiction film.